whaakman/azure-docs.nl-nl/articles/governance/resource-graph/first-query-azurecli.md

    az extension add --name resource-graph
    ```

-1. Valideer of de extensie is geïnstalleerd en of het de verwachte versie is (ten minste **0.1.7**):
+1. Controleer of de uitbrei ding is geïnstalleerd en de verwachte versie is (ten minste **0.1.11**):

    ```azurecli-interactive
    # Check the extension list (note that you may have other extensions installed)